ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ```

 ### One-Key Deployment
-onekey.sh can be used to build、configure、deploy and init a database cluster.
+onekey.sh can be used to build, configure, deploy and init a database cluster.

 ```bash
          ./onekey.sh all